wp-plugins/disable-comments/readme.txt

 For starters, don't install this plugin!

 Go to the edit page for the post you want to disable comments on.
 Scroll down to the "Discussion" box, where you will find the comment options for that post.
-If you don’t see a "Discussion" box, then click on "Screen Options" at the top of your screen, and make sure the "Discussion" checkbox is checked.
+If you don't see a "Discussion" box, then click on "Screen Options" at the top of your screen, and make sure the "Discussion" checkbox is checked.

 You can also bulk-edit the comment status of multiple posts from the [posts screen](http://codex.wordpress.org/Posts_Screen).